COVID-19 on P.E.I.: What's happening the week of Aug. 9 | CBC News

 Elsewhere in Atlantic Canada:

-- New Brunswick reported five new COVID-19 cases Monday and has a total of 66 active cases.
+- New Brunswick reported 13 new COVID-19 cases Wednesday, for a total of 71 active cases.

-- Newfoundland and Labrador reported no new cases and it has six active cases as the province prepares to drop mandatory masks requirements today.
+- Newfoundland and Labrador has no new cases and five active cases.

 Also in the news